Programs of Study

 Principles of Arts, Audio Video Technology and Productions

-This course prepares students for the opportunity to explore careers in the Arts, Audio/Video Technology, and Communications career cluster which requires creative aptitude, a strong background in computer and technology applications, a strong academic foundation, and a proficiency in oral and written communication.
-Within this context, students will be expected to develop an understanding of the various and multifaceted career opportunities in this cluster and the knowledge, skills and education requirements for those opportunities.
-This is the first level introductory course in the Arts, A/V Technology & Communications Pathway.
+Careers in the Arts, Audio Visual Technology, and Communications career cluster require a creative aptitude, a strong background in computer and technology applications, a strong academic foundation, and a proficiency in oral and written communication.
+Within this context, students will be expected to develop an understanding of the various and multifaceted career opportunities in this cluster and the knowledge, skills, and educational requirements for those opportunities.

 CREDIT: 1